Rickard Fagerlund

 Rickard Fagerlund (born 25 January 1937 in Södertälje, Sweden, died 31 December 2009) was a Swedish ice hockey player and manager.
 Playing as a defenceman for Södertälje SK, he won the Swedish national championship in 1956.
 He also played for GAIS, IFK Norrköping and IK Oskarshamn, before coaching HC Vita Hästen.

-Between 17 September 1983 and 15 June 2002, he was the chairman of the Swedish Ice Hockey Association.
+Between 17 September 1983 and 15 June 2002, Fagerlund was the chairman of the Swedish Ice Hockey Association.
+He was posthumously inducted into the IIHF Hall of Fame in 2010.